California City, California: Economy

 Studies for a privately built and owned 2,000–4,000-bed prison on the east side of town began in 1995, and an environmental impact statement on a 550-bed facility was completed in 1996.
 Contracts were signed between the city and Corrections Corporation of America and it was built in 1999.
 The 2,304-bed California City Correctional Facility prison housed federal inmates for the U.S. Marshal Service and U.S. Immigration and Customs Enforcement from 2006 to 2013, then was leased to the California Department of Corrections and Rehabilitation in 2013 for $28.5 million per year in response to a federal order to reduce overcrowding in the state's prison facilities.
 All inmates were moved out by November 2023.
-The state terminated its lease so the prison was closed in March 2024.
+The prison was closed in March 2024 when the state terminated its lease.
+However, it was reactivated in 2025 to serve as a California City Detention Facility operated by CoreCivic on behalf of ICE.

 The 3967 acre Hyundai-Kia proving grounds are in the city boundaries.
 640 acre are in use.